 Reporters who have spent years in war zones tend to have had the wool ripped away from their eyes.
 They begin to focus on hard truths.
 Retired military officers and diplomats are free to speak their minds due to their retirement.
 Cause lawyers are quite a different beast.

 A cause lawyer is a lawyer who is concerned with the abuse of law and the preservation of constitutional restraints.
 The canonical USA example is Daniel Sheehan.
 The agreement he had with the law firm he joined was that for 50% of his time he would accept cases provided by the firm and strive to win them.
 The other 50% of his time would be used at his discretion.
 Mr Sheehan used this time and his considerable legal skill to pursue a series of landmark cases in the USA courts.
 He was the lawyer who exposed the Iran Contra affair.
 His struggle to find a plaintiff to use to launch the case is in itself a fascinating story.

 The Iran Contra case is just one of many he has pursued to expose corruption and malfeasance by the USA government and its agencies.

 Another largely unknown but earth shaking case is that of Karen Silkwood.
 Through this litigation Sheehan uncovered the mechanism by which the USA supplied Israel with weapons grade nuclear materials.
-This explains why it is largely unknown.
+This explains why it, and she are largely unknown.